sameed-khan/goose/notes.md

 - `Check` - read something on a region of the screen and then evaluate against some condition
   - Need to elaborate more here about the level of expressivity people can have for condition checking and evaluation
   - Here is also where AI LLM engine could enable more sophisticated analysis of text

+### GUI
+**Implementation Checklist**
+- [ ] Click and drag interface for defining zones to capture text
+- [ ] QoL: Mouse coordinates around cursor
+- [ ] Transparent overlay over screen
+- [ ] QoL: Ruler to measure pixel distances on-screen

+### Other General Questions to Investigate
+- Is there a *text-invariant* form of template matching?
+  - This would be something that can capture the *general structure* of a GUI element that contains text but is invariant to whatever text is actually contained inside the element.
+  OCR could then be deployed to match against actual text content and then select a specific element.

+- Current state of table AI models for interpreting tables?
+- How are different interpretation backends structured and integrated?
+- Goose extensions API? how will that work?